Trane XL18i Review

 The XL18i has been made to last through many summers, and that’s thanks in part to its many weather- and corrosion-resistant features, such as a WeatherGuard II top, WeatherGuard fasteners, rust-proof DuraTuff base pan, and the protective powder paint finish.

 Every Trane air conditioner comes equipped with one of their proprietary Climatuff compressors, which are longer lasting, quieter, and more efficient than standard compressors.

 Finally, the XL18i has a unique all-aluminum coil and a blade-down fan style, and both of these features increase airflow and improve the system’s overall performance.

 - Spine Fin coil resists leaks and corrosion

 - Galvanized louvered panels to protect the unit

 - Sound-reducing features like a compressor sound insulator

 - Easy installation thanks to the two-wire connection design

-Upon registering your unit (within 60 days of installation), the XL18i is covered by an excellent warranty.
-This includes an impressive 12-year warranty for the compressor, plus an additional 10-year warranty for internal parts, including the outdoor coil.
+Upon registering your unit within 60 days of installation, the XL18i will be covered by an excellent warranty.
+This includes an impressive 12-year warranty for the compressor and an additional 10-year warranty for internal parts, including the outdoor coil.

 Comparable Models by Trane